Is there a great need for more foster parents?

 Other times, particularly when substance abuse is involved, it may take parents longer to remedy the situation.
 These children may be in foster care for months.
 Currently it is estimated that for more than 70 percent of the children coming into care, their parent’s drug use is a factor.

 What happens if the children cannot return home?

 If it becomes apparent that the children’s parents will never be able to provide a safe environment, the Court may sever the rights of the parents.
-ADCS then works to find an adoptive family for the children.
+DCS then works to find an adoptive family for the children.
 If there are relatives who are able to safely care for the children, they will likely be the first choice to adopt the children.
 The next likely priority is given to the children’s current foster parents.
-If neither of these are possibilities, ADCS will look for significant relationships the child has had in the past and further into the community because all children should have a family of their own who will care for them, love them and protect them.
+If neither of these are possibilities, DCS will look for significant relationships the child has had in the past and further into the community because all children should have a family of their own who will care for them, love them and protect them.

 How long does it take to become a foster parent?